Caring for people

 LaGrange, as well.

-“Transfer students meet directly with the chair of our department, and she helps
+says.
+“Transfer students meet directly with the chair of our department, and she

-This year, LaGrange has 60 nursing students, the largest class since the school
+This year, LaGrange welcomes the largest nursing class since the school began

 “I think our nursing program is special because we have very committed faculty